Fire ant eradication treatment

-There are 3 main methods of distributing the bait, which varies depending on the size and accessibility of each property.
+There are 3 main methods of distributing the bait.
 These are:

 - on foot, with a handheld spreader on residential blocks